-Biological materials that are brought into the centre "unsterilized" (i.e. not fixed) or material under Department of Agriculture (Biosecurity) jurisdiction must be sterilized and documented in the laboratory's Waste Disposal Record Sheet.
-This record sheet is forwarded to the CMM WHSC (Rob Gould) every month for the updating of CMM records.
+Biological materials that are brought into the center "unsterilized" (i.e., not fixed) or material under Department of Agriculture (Biosecurity) jurisdiction must be sterilized and documented in the laboratory's Waste Disposal Record Sheet.
+This record sheet is forwarded to the CMM WHSC every month for the updating of CMM records.